 Star Wars Galaxy’s Edge App Game in the Disney Play App

-This is such a fun, interactive game to play with on the app while you’re in Galaxy’s Edge.
-Unfortunately many Disney Vacations don’t typically lend time to wandering about playing a game on your phone.
+This is such a fun, interactive game to play on the app while you’re in Galaxy’s Edge.
+Unfortunately, many Disney Vacations don’t typically lend time to wandering about playing a game on your phone.
 We hope that you’ll find at least a little time to integrate this gaming experience into your next Star Wars Galaxy’s Edge visit.
-It’s fun for kids and grown ups alike.
+It’s fun for kids and grown-ups alike.
 And really does make you see the land in a whole new light!
 Check out all the Fun and Free Games at Walt Disney World.